joaofmsilvaa/BodyBoost-Android-App/README.md

 - [ ] Code the structure of the inicial menu
   - [ ] Make the progress bar functional
+  - [X] Make the navigation bar functional
-  - [ ] Make the navigation bar functional
+    - [ ] Style the navigation bar
   - [ ] Make the cards functional

 - [ ] Code the structure of the user profile